soniacweb/100daysofcode/README.md

 ### Week 1
 Day 1.
 Bear Cub

-This took a few shapes, positioning, and learning the important of `z-index`.
+This took a few shapes, positioning, and learning the importance of `z-index`.

 Here's Buddy, the bear!
 My first stab at creating an animal with pure HTML and CSS.